MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/ios-guide.md

 Visual Studio Tools for Apache Cordova (TACO) enables Visual Studio developers to easily build, test and debug Apache Cordova applications on Android, iOS and Windows devices.
 Visual Studio's ability to work with iOS devices and applications relies upon some special tools running on a Mac computer system.
 In this guide, you'll learn how to install and manage those tools plus run Cordova apps on iOS devices and device simulators.

+> [!NOTE]
-> **Note:** Due to restrictions in the Apple iOS development process, Visual Studio Tools for Apache Cordova must have live, network access to an Apple Mac computer running a current version of Apple's Xcode IDE and associated command-line tools.
+> Due to restrictions in the Apple iOS development process, Visual Studio Tools for Apache Cordova must have live, network access to an Apple Mac computer running a current version of Apple's Xcode IDE and associated command-line tools.

 ## <a id="overview"></a> Overview